scoknig/personal-site/content/_index.md

 draft: false
 ---

 Hi there.
-I'm a Data Automation Engineer in South Louisiana who enjoys tech, open data, cycling, and exploring outdoors.
+I'm a Data Automation Engineer in South Louisiana who enjoys open data, cycling, and exploring outdoors.

 Having written loads of complex software for clients through the years, I've come to enjoy keeping things simple and easy when it comes to my own projects.
 This site is a testament to that practice.